Cold open: Dramas

 Cold opens are common in science fiction dramas and crime dramas.
-In the U.S., TV shows will occasionally forgo a standard cold open at the midway point of a two-part episode, or during a "special" episode.
-Vince Gilligan has been declared "Undisputed Master of the Cold Open" in multiple reviews, detailing particular episodes of Better Call Saul and Breaking Bad.
+In the U.S., television shows will occasionally forgo a standard cold open at the midway point of a two-part episode, or during a "special" episode.
+Vince Gilligan has been declared "Undisputed Master of the Cold Open" in different reviews, detailing particular episodes of Better Call Saul and Breaking Bad.
+The Australian drama series, McLeod's Daughters used a cold open at the beginning of episodes for the majority of its run, before being phased out for its eighth and final season.

 Soap operas

 While several soaps experimented with regular opens in the early 2000s, all U.S. daytime dramas are currently using cold opens.
 Typically, a soap opera cold open begins where the last scene of the previous episode ended, sometimes replaying the entire last scene.
 After several scenes – usually, to set up which storylines will be featured in the episode – the opening credits are shown.
 By contrast, most British soap operas typically begin with regular opens.
+In Australia, soap opera Home and Away briefly used a cold open for a few episodes in 2006.

 Comedy

 One of the most well-known users of the technique, Saturday Night Live has regularly used a cold-open sketch since its start in 1975.
-Many modern American sitcoms use or used cold opens, such as The Office, The Big Bang Theory, Two and a Half Men, and Parks and Recreation.
-Another well-known use of a cold open in comedy is in the NBC show Brooklyn Nine-Nine, which starred SNL alum Andy Samberg.
-Many other comedy formats also use cold opens, including late-night talk shows and satirical 'news' shows.
+Many modern-day American sitcoms use or used cold opens, such as Friends, Malcolm in the Middle, The Office, Home Improvement, The Big Bang Theory, Two and a Half Men, Modern Family, Cheers, Parks and Recreation, and Brooklyn Nine-Nine.
+Many other comedy formats also use cold opens, including late-night talk shows and satirical news shows.
+British show You’ve Been Framed! most notably used this in the Jeremy Beadle, Lisa Riley and Harry Hill eras.
+Sitcom cold opens often present a joke that has no relation to the episode's plot.

 Children's programming

-Several American children's shows use cold opens, such as Animaniacs and The Upside Down Show.
-Pokémon, for example, uses the technique to set up the main conflict or plot of the episode.
+Several children's TV shows use cold opens, such as Pokémon (anime) for example, uses the technique to set up the main conflict or plot of the episode.

+Sports

+The UFC plays a cold open before a PPV main card, to build up anticipation for the fights that will follow.

 In other media

 Film

 In film production, the section of the film before the opening credits is called the pre-credits, and they are sometimes crafted as a cold open.
-A classic example is the series of James Bond movies, which traditionally start with a cold open showing a dramatic conflict or chase scene.
+A classic example is the series of James Bond movies, which traditionally start with a cold open showing a dramatic conflict or chase scene after the usual gun barrel sequence and before the title sequence.

 In some films, the title card does not appear until the end.
 In such cases, one cannot refer to the entire film as the "opening", and the term "cold open" in these instances refers to the opening moments or scenes.

 Likewise, in films with excessively long pre-credits sequences, the "cold open" does not necessarily refer to the entire pre-credits sequence.